91902078/yb66/README.md

 SHADOW
 ------

 with the python tools in XOPPY we should create the preprocessor file for shadow.
+This new preprocessor file requires also important changes in the SHADOW fortran kernel.

-However, a new independent code must be prepared, as ShadowOui does not have XOPPY as dependence.
+A new independent python code must be prepared to create the new preprocessor file (ShadowOui does not have XOPPY as dependence) and integrate it in the "bragg" preprocessor.

 The SHADOW kernel will accept this new preprocessor file.
 Eventually, the fortran kernel would accept: